bp2008/CommunityDKPBidHistory/README.md

 ## Installation

+Get a release from [the project's releases tab](https://github.com/bp2008/MonolithDKPBidHistory/releases).

 ### On Windows

 This will require some computer literacy.
 To install, simply extract the application to a directory of your choosing, and run `MonolithDKPBidHistory.exe`.